Buraisu-tiu/TouZi/README.md

 * **Error Handling:** The application includes basic error logging, but you should implement more robust error handling and monitoring for a production environment.
 * **Data Accuracy:** The accuracy of the simulated trading environment depends on the real-time data provided by the external APIs.
 These APIs may have occasional outages or data inaccuracies.
 * **Scalability:** For a production environment, consider using a more scalable database (e.g., PostgreSQL) and deploying the application using a platform like Google Cloud Run or Kubernetes.

+## Troubleshooting API Issues

+If you encounter API errors:

+1. Verify your API keys are correct
+2. Check rate limits - free tiers have limited API calls
+3. Consider upgrading to premium API tiers for production use
+4. The application will fall back to alternative data sources if one fails

 ## Contributing